SEANTEL RAE TROMBLY

 The word I have come to embrace the after 25 years of participation with life has been relativity.

 Since I was young I have always been intrigued by the question “why,” it was the unknown that inspired me to run in grocery stores and converse with strangers, although it left my mother in the dust.
 As a full time architectural designer, artist, and writer, I focus all of my work and research around the relationship between design and identity.
-Being a queer, androgynous person, I have spent the years pursuing my Undergraduate and Master degrees uncovering patterns in reclaimed spaces by minority communities.
-I attended Wentworth institute of Technology where I co-founded and led the first women’s-leadership group “WILD” (Women’s Institute for Leadership Development) for two and a half years.
-During this time I also held monthly open mics to open this platform up to the local community as well inviting artists, comedians, writers, musicians, etc.
+I have spent the years pursuing my Undergraduate and Master degrees uncovering patterns in reclaimed spaces by minority communities.
+I attended Wentworth Institute of Technology where I co-founded and led the first women’s-leadership group “WILD” (Women’s Institute for Leadership Development) for two and a half years.
+During this time I also held monthly open mics to open this platform up to the local community as well as inviting artists, comedians, writers, musicians, etc.

 I continue to dedicate my life to exploring the relationship between people and space.
 I believe our human identity is reflected in all forms of design, and the unknown qualities of space have a lot more to teach than we give credit.
 Architecture and language are both tools that help us better understand the world, and it is our intention that develops the future we see.

-If how you do one thing is how you do everything than my passion and identity are my daily reminders that positive inner change reflects a positive affect on the world.
-I want to empower individual growth, foster a freedom to walk safely down the street, and to inspire one to dance in their home and if i’m lucky public too.
+If how you do one thing is how you do everything then my passion and identity are my daily reminders that positive inner change reflects a positive effect on the world.
+I want to empower individual growth, foster freedom to walk safely down the street, and to inspire one to dance in their home and if I’m lucky public too.

 Project Manager at Joe the Architect - present